 Regular maintenance can keep your building in good condition and prevent the need for large costly projects.
 However, even the best maintained home or building eventually needs a new furnace or roof, for example.
 Having a financial plan that goes hand in hand with your maintenance plan and incorporates your lifestyle goals can save you major headaches.

 When planning, also make sure to look for financial incentives available to heritage buildings!
 VHF offers grants for painting, restoration and energy efficient retrofits.
-Visit our granting page to learn more.
+Visit our Grants pages to learn more.